-Injured on someone else's property?
+Have you been injured on someone else's property?
 You may have grounds for a premises liability lawsuit.
-California law requires property owners, managers, and occupants to take reasonable precautions to ensure the safety of tenants, patrons, and visitors—including warning them of dangers that may not be immediately obvious—or risk liability for injuries and other losses that occur.
+California law requires property owners, managers, and occupants to take reasonable precautions to ensure the safety of tenants, patrons, and visitors — including warning them of dangers that may not be immediately obvious — or risk liability for injuries and other losses that occur.

 Common Types of Premises Liability Cases

 Slips and falls are the most well-known type of premises liability case.
 However, premises liability law covers a broad range of injuries and accidents that can occur on another person's property.
-Here's an overview of common types of premises liability claims.
+Below is an overview of common types of premises liability claims.

-- Trips and falls – which may be due to construction defects, uneven or broken flooring, loose carpeting, or objects or cords in walkways
+- Trips and falls – May be due to construction defects, uneven or broken flooring, loose carpeting, or objects or cords in walkways

 - Dog bites and animal attacks

-- Assaults or attacks – as a result of inadequate security
+- Assaults or attacks – A result of inadequate security

 What You Have to Prove

-Injured on someone else's property?
-You're not automatically entitled to damages.
+If you’ve been injured on someone else’s property, you're not automatically entitled to damages.
 In order to recover compensation, you have to show negligence on the part of the property owner or occupier.
 Specifically, you'll have to prove that:

 - The defendant owed you a duty of care